broadinstitute/aws-cdk-research-computing/README.md

 Instead, you should use an identity provider (IdP) to federate users to AWS.
 However, if you need to create access keys for a user, you can do so using the AWS CLI.

-To create an access key for a user, run the following command; admin permissions (or at least `iam:CreateAccessKey`) needed:
+To create an access key for a user:

 ```sh
 USER=user1